slackhq/SlackTextViewController/README.md

 ##Sample Project

 Check out the sample project,  everything is demo'd there.
-There are 3 examples for illustrating the programatic, storyboard and Swift approach (in progress).
+There are 2 main examples (different targets) for testing the programatic and storyboard approaches.

+A CollectionView example, using Swift, is in progress on the `swift-example` branch.
+The idea with this project is to build a custom collection view layout allowing to display cells from the bottom (currently working but needs serious tweaks to make it perfect).
+Feel free to contribute!

 ##XCode Templates